-In 2019 there are key trends which are being implemented across multiple industries and is shaping their logistics and supply chain.
+There are key supply chain trends which are being implemented across multiple industries and is shaping their logistics.
 Different industries are adopting new technologies and this is transforming their logistics and supply chain operations.

 The use of ecommerce is growing month over month and there isn't any prediction of it slowing down anytime in the near future.
 The players are leaving no stone unturned in their efforts to increase profits and take advantage of the boom.